MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-perf-counters.md

 > -   It is sometimes more convenient to monitor the full list of the counters by using the "Report" graph type (example: real time monitoring of all the counters)

 ## ATA Center performance counters
-You can observer the real-time performance status of the ATA Center by adding the ATA Center's performance counters.
+You can observe the real-time performance status of the ATA Center by adding the ATA Center's performance counters.

 This is done by opening "Performance Monitor" and adding all counters for the ATA Center.
 The name of the performance counter object is: "Microsoft ATA Center".